TERMS & CONDITIONS

 10.7.
 Site updates do not include creating new graphics or making structural changes to the website – for example, redesigning the layout of the home page.
 Such changes are chargeable and will be quoted for separately.

 10.9.
-Where we provide content for you as part of our website/app service, we will reasonably ensure this content is unique, error-free and suitable for posting online.
+Where we provide content for you as part of our website/app service, we will take reasonable steps to ensure this content is unique, error-free and suitable for posting online.
 You will always have the final sign-off of content we produce for you, unless you agree with us that you’d like us to post content on your behalf (for example as part of an on-going Content Marketing strategy).
 In the event of you reviewing content after we have posted it and you wish to make amendments to it, please get in touch with us and we will be happy to alter the relevant items.

 10.10.
 We submit Website/Apps to search engines as part of our website/app build process, but we cannot guarantee inclusion or accept responsibility or liability if any search engine, online directory or search site submitted to, chooses not to list a Customer’s website.